aourednik/historical-basemaps/pmtiles/README.md

 1. Install the required tools.
 2. Run `./pmtiles/precompute-color-classes.sh` from the repository root.
 3. Run `./pmtiles/build-pmtiles.sh` from the repository root.
-4. Open `pmtiles/output/historical-basemaps.layers.json` to see the generated source-layer names.
+4. Use `pmtiles show --metadata pmtiles/output/historical-basemaps.pmtiles` to inspect the generated source-layer names in the archive metadata.
 5. Use `pmtiles/output/historical-basemaps.pmtiles` in your viewer or publishing workflow.

 ## Layer strategy